rocky-linux/documentation/docs/books/incus_server/07-configurations.md

 incus config device override ubuntu-test root size=2GB
 ```

-As stated earlier, use configuration options sparingly, unless you have got a container that wants to use way more than its share of resources.
-Incus, for the most part, will manage the environment well on its own.
+As I said earlier, you can use configuration options sparingly unless you have a container that wants to use more resources than its share.
+Incus, for the most part, will manage the environment well.

 Many more options exist that might be of interest to some people.
-Doing your own research will help you to find out if any of those are of value in your environment.
+Doing your own research will help you determine whether any of those are valuable in your environment.